-- Determine if it’s reusable: Before you decide to trash your television or monitor, see if it’s potentially reusable or fixable by a friend or family member.
+- Determine if it’s reusable: Before you decide to trash your television or monitor, see if it’s potentially reusable or fixable.

 What Materials and Parts are Recyclable?

-These recyclable materials are typically present in televisions and monitors:
+These recyclable materials are typically found in televisions and monitors:

-Depending on condition, these components are potentially recyclable:
+Depending on the condition, these components are potentially reusable:

 - Remote Controls